Does Your Coin Collection Contain Any of These Valuable Coins or Notes?

 Silver Coins and Bullion

-While most countries debased their coinage of silver in 1964 or earlier, many government mints produce one-ounce silver coins for investors and collectors.
+Most countries debased their coinage of silver in 1964 or earlier.
+However, many government mints produce one-ounce silver coins for investors and collectors.
 Some of the more popular options include American silver eagles, Canadian silver maple leafs, Austrian silver philharmonics, British silver britannias, Mexican silver libertads, Chinese silver pandas, and Australian silver kangaroos and kookaburras.
-Additionally, private mints produce pure silver rounds and bars that are commonly referred to as silver bullion.
-The difference between coins and bullion are that coins are sovereign or government-issued while bullion is privately issued.
+Additionally, private mints produce pure silver rounds and bars referred to as silver bullion.
+Governments issue coins; however private entities issue bullion.
 All coins and bullion composed of silver content have value and are of interest to coin dealers.

 Gold Coins and Bullion

-Generally speaking, most modern-issued foreign coins not composed of precious metals have very little value.
-Additionally, since the introduction of the Euro in 2002, many foreign coins are now obsolete, so they’re not even worth the face value of the coins.
-At the time of this writing, many modern foreign coins are being traded in the wholesale market for only a few dollars a pound.
-While in the U.S., coins typically produced in the 19th century have some collectible or numismatic value, that’s not necessarily the case with foreign coins.
-In many foreign countries, coins and currency have been produced for hundreds of years, making older coins quite common.
+Generally speaking, most modern-issued foreign coins not composed of precious metals are not valuable coins.
+Additionally, since the introduction of the Euro in 2002, many foreign coins are now obsolete.
+So, they’re not even worth the face value of the coins.
+At the time of this writing, people trade these modern foreign coins in the wholesale market for only a few dollars a pound.
+While in the U.S., coins typically produced in the 19th century have some collectible or numismatic value.
+However, that’s not necessarily the case with foreign coins.
+Many foreign countries have produced coins and currency for hundreds of years, making older coins quite common.
 While not a hard and fast rule, foreign coins produced in the mid-19th century or earlier tend to have some value.